 The ARCA and ORCA detectors of the KM3NeT neutrino telescope are large 3D arrays of optical modules.
-The arrays are built from long vertical detection.
+The arrays are built from long vertical detections.
 The detection units are anchored to the seabottom and connected to a junction box in the subsea power and data transmission network of the ARCA or ORCA detector.

 The KM3NeT detection unit – DU for short